brillout/goldpage/docs/readme.template.md

 (Commonly denoted as "SPA", "MPA", "SSR", "static website", etc.)

-Switching from one app type to another is easy, which means that you can start writing your app, and, once you have finished a first prototype, you can try out different app types and see what works out best for your app.
+Switching from one app type to another is easy, which means that you can start writing your app before settling for an app type.
+Once you have finished your first prototype, you can try and experiement with different app types and see what works out best for your app.

 We believe you shouldn't have to know what "SPA", "MPA", "SSR", and "static website" mean before getting started.